 - I.1.
-The minimum negative reactivity in the reactivity control devices available for insertion should be such that the degree of sub-criticality assumed in the safety analysis report can be reached immediately after shutdown from any operational state and in any relevant accident conditions. - I.2.
+The minimum negative reactivity in the reactivity control devices available for insertion should be such that the degree of subcriticality assumed in the safety analysis report can be reached immediately after shutdown from any operational state and in any relevant accident conditions. - I.2.
 The necessary negative reactivity should be specified in terms of the information available to the reactor operator, such as control rod positions, liquid poison concentration or neutron multiplication factors. - I.3.
-Limits on temperature, xenon concentration and other transient reactivity effects should be specified so that the specified degree of sub-criticality for an indefinite period of time after shutdown can be maintained by the use of borated water or other neutron absorbers if the temperature, xenon concentration or other transient reactivity effects cannot be compensated for by normal reactivity control devices.
+To maintain the specified degree of subcriticality for an indefinite period of time after shutdown, additional means as provided in the design may be used, such as the use of boronated water or other poisons if the temperature, xenon concentration or other transient reactivity effects cannot be compensated for by normal reactivity control devices.